manticoresoftware/manticoresearch/manual/english/Creating_a_table/Local_tables/Plain_and_real-time_table_settings.md

 The default mode offers a balance of:
 * mmap,
 * Prereading non-columnar attributes,
-* Seeking and reading columnar attributes with no preread,
+* Memory-mapping columnar attributes with no preread,
-* Seeking and reading doclists/hitlists with no preread.
+* Seeking and reading doclists, hitlists, and secondary indexes with no preread.

 This provides a decent search performance, optimal memory utilization, and faster searchd restart in most scenarios.